 About The Verdigris Project

-Founded by Jules Gautier in 2025, The Verdigris Project is an experimental theatre collective dedicated to exploring the “what ifs” of human thought.
-Each work reflects what it means to exist as a human: a conscious vessel shaped by memory, fantasy, and illusions of reality.
-We are forever changing and shall always remain unfinished.
+Founded by Jules Gautier in 2025, The Verdigris Project is an experimental theatre collective dedicated to exploring the “what ifs” and aesthetics of human thought.

 Verdigris is a porcelain clown.
 It exists as this figure - fragile yet vivid.
 Imagine a child holding it carefully before accidentally dropping it.
 There is a moment of collision where the child realizes what has happened - panic, emotion, and memory all at once.
 That moment of shattering, when something fragile is revealed in its full vulnerability, is the feeling that defines The Verdigris Project.